-Four criteria for how to successfully design and realize your strategy
+Four criteria to successfully design and realize your strategy

 Here are four simple rules of thumb you can remember and use to improve the design of your strategy realization.
 These are based on our experience of working with both public and private companies across banking, industry, retail, telecom, and more.
 We have found these criteria to be relevant whether you are working on your team’s roadmap, a function’s strategy, or a whole conglomerate strategy.